CatMuse/HiNote/README.md

 ## Export as image

-Export your highlighted text as beautifully designed knowledge cards for easy sharing.
+Export your highlighted text and comments to create beautifully designed knowledge cards for easy sharing.

 ![Export image](./doc/export-image.jpg)